emberjs/rfcs/text/0000-template-compiler-api.md

 If provided, `params.scope` must be:

 - an arrow function expression or function expression
+  - that accepts zero or one arguments
   - with body containing either
     - an expression
     - or a block statement that contains exactly one return statement
   - where the return value is an object literal
     - whose properties are all non-computed
-    - whose values are all identifiers
+    - whose values are all either

-If provided, `params.private` must be:

- - an arrow function expression or function expression
-   - that accepts one argument
-   - with body containing either
-      - an expression
+      - identifiers
-      - or a block statement that contains exactly one return statement
-   - where the return value is an object literal
-      - whose properties are all non-computed
-      - whose values are all member expressions for private fields on the argument identifier
+      - or private field member expressions on our argument identifier

 If provided, `params.eval` must be:
  - an object method
  - whose body contains exactly one return statment.